-Join us at CSUN for High School Journalism Day!
+Join us at CSUN for High School Journalism Day on Oct.
+19

 Time: 8:30 a.m. – 2 p.m.

-Cost: Free*; light breakfast & lunch provided; $8 parking
+Cost: Free*, light breakfast and lunch provided, $8 parking

 Students attending must be accompanied by their adviser.

 *Non-SCJEA schools with more than 5 participants are eligible for a year SCJEA membership courtesy of HS Insider.
-Email Molly Heber at molly.heber@latimes.com if you are interested in joining SCJEA.
+Email Molly Heber at molly.heber@latimes.com if you’re interested in joining SCJEA.

 Co-Sponsors